-- 95140 EFRAG acknowledges that the use of OCI and recycling has already been comprehensively discussed as part of the IASB's project on the Conceptual Framework for Financial Reporting.
-However, EFRAG notes that OCI and recycling are still often not well understood by investors and, consequently, not used by them. - 96141 In addition, some respondents to the 2015 IASB's Agenda Consultation stated that the Primary Financial Statements project would provide the IASB with an opportunity to analyse aspects of performance reporting that in their view, the Conceptual Framework project has failed to address or has not addressed satisfactorily (for example the definition of financial performance or profit or loss, the distinction between profit or loss and OCI). - 97142 Therefore, EFRAG regrets that the IASB has not discussed this topic further to clarify which items of income and expense should be presented in profit or loss and which in OCI, as well as on the role of recycling. - 98143 In addition, EFRAG does not consider the IASB's proposals significantly improving the current requirements as they simply modify the labelling of OCI line items.
-EFRAG considers that it will be difficult to significantly improve the communication and understandability of OCI without addressing the distinction between profit or loss and OCI and the role of recycling. - 99144 Finally, EFRAG highlights that relevant information about OCI is also provided in the statement of financial position (e.g. separate components of equity), thus any future discussions on OCI should also consider the statement of financial position and its interaction with the statement of financial performance.

-Interaction of the IASB's proposals on statement of profit or loss and the statement presenting comprehensive income
+- EFRAG acknowledges that the use of OCI and recycling has already been comprehensively discussed as part of the IASB's project on the-Conceptual Framework for Financial Reporting.
+However, EFRAG notes that OCI and recycling are still often not well understood by investors and, consequently, not used by them. - In addition, some respondents to the 2015 IASB's Agenda Consultation stated that the Primary Financial Statements project would provide the IASB with an opportunity to analyse aspects of performance reporting that in their view, the Conceptual Framework project has failed to address or has not addressed satisfactorily (for example the definition of financial performance or profit or loss, the distinction between profit or loss and OCI). - 98149 Therefore, EFRAG regrets that the IASB has not discussed this topic further to clarify which items of income and expense should be presented in profit or loss and which in OCI, as well as on the role of recycling. - Jn addition, EFRAG does not consider the IASB's proposals significantly improving the current requirements as they simply modify the labelling of OCI line items.
+EFRAG considers that it will be difficult to significantly improve the communication and understandability of OCI without addressing the distinction between profit or loss and OCI and the role of recycling. - Finally, EFRAG highlights that relevant information about OCI is also provided in the statement of financial position (e.g. separate components of equity), thus any future discussions on OCI should also consider the statement of financial position and its interaction with the statement of financial performance. - Interaction of the IASB's proposals on the statement of profit or loss and the statement presenting of other comprehensive income - Legacy Le

-- 100145 EFRAG highlights that the IASB's ED is silent with regards to the use of new categories within the other comprehensive income even though there are transactions and events where the income and expenses have to be allocated to both the statement of profit or loss and other comprehensive income (e.g. hedging activities). - 404_146 For presentation purposes, an entity is required to allocate the income and expenses to the different categories in the statement of profit or loss, however the IASB's ED it is silent on whether the statement presenting comprehensive income should provide any information in regard to which category of the statement of profit or loss items of OCI may be recycled in the future.
+- to both the statement of profit or loss and other comprehensive income (e.g. hedging activities). - 402153 For presentation purposes, an entity is required to allocate the income and expenses to the different categories in the statement of profit or loss, however.
+However, the IASB's ED it-is silent on whether the statement presenting of other comprehensive income should provide any information in regard to which category of the statement of profit or loss items of OCI may be recycled in the future.